-Forget the foldable phone — it looks like 2021 could be the year of the rollable phone.
-And LG could be leading the way with the LG Rollable.
+Forget the foldable phone — 2021 was supposed to be the year of the rollable phone.
+And LG was all set to lead the way with the LG Rollable.

 LG Rollable phone release date